Danganronpa: Trigger Happy Havoc: Sales

 During its first week on sale in Japan, Danganronpa: Trigger Happy Havoc sold a total of 25,564 copies and was the eighth best-selling game of the week.
 After three months of sales, the game had sold over 85,000 copies, a number Sakurai labelled a success.
 In Japan, the game has sold a total of 258,250 copies on the PSP and is the best-selling Danganronpa game.
 Danganronpa 1・2 Reload for the PlayStation Vita sold a total of 76,172 copies during its first week on sale in Japan and was the fifth best-selling game of the week.
 The PS4 version sold a total of 3,880 copies during its first week on sale in Japan and was the eighth best-selling game of the week.
 Danganronpa 1・2 Reload has sold a total of 187,202 copies in Japan (PS Vita: 177,149 copies/PS4: 10,053 copies).

-In the West, Danganronpa: Trigger Happy Havoc and Danganronpa 2 sold over 200,000 copies combined in the United States and Europe by 29 April 2015, which NIS America CEO Takuro Yamashita said was impressive since they were PS Vita exclusives.
+In the West, Danganronpa: Trigger Happy Havoc and Danganronpa 2 sold over 200,000 copies combined in the United States and Europe by April 29, 2015, which NIS America CEO Takuro Yamashita said was impressive since they were PS Vita exclusives.
 The Steam release of the game had an estimated total of 234,000 players by July 2018.
+By October 2021, Spike Chunsoft confirmed that the game had achieved over 1 million sales on PC alone.